Area Digest - Beavercreek News Current

-BEAVERCREEK — The Beaver Creek Wetlands Association will host a hike 10 a.m. to noon Saturday, March 10 in Siebenthaler Fen to look for signs of spring.
+BEAVERCREEK — Bundle up and join the Beaver Creek Wetlands Association for a winter hike at Oakes Quarry Park 1 p.m.
+Sunday, Feb.
+18.

+Oakes Quarry Park was created on land previously mined for limestone and donated to the City of Fairborn in 2003.
+The hiking trail takes you back 440 million years when this area was a coral reef in a shallow sea.
+In addition to interesting fossils and wetlands, this area is home to woodland and grassland birds, deer, fox and coyote.

-The Skunk Cabbage blooms before it sends up leaves.
-Meet at the parking area is located on Fairgrounds Road just east of Beaver Valley Road.
-Dress for the weather.
-For more information or to volunteer please contact us at 937-320-9042 or at admin@beavercreekwetlands.org.
+The park is located on State Route 235, just east of the Interstate 675 overpass.
+Hiking shoes/boots are advised.
+For more information call 937-320-9042 or contact admin@beavercreekwetlands.org.

 TAB seeks members